Alasil1/NLP-project-Final/README.md

 Test changes locally to ensure training, evaluation, 아직 and API functionality work as expected.
 Add unit tests for new functions in src/ (optional but encouraged).

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Contact
+For questions or issues, please open an issue on the repository or contact the project maintainer at your-email@example.com.